 As another example, Blackmores, Australia’s leading natural healthcare company, has been active in Southeast Asia for more than 40 years1, making them a popular brand in a number of markets including Thailand, Malaysia, and Singapore.
 Although Blackmores had initially built its growth around China14, it has shifted some of its focus to Indonesia and saw sales rise 72 per cent in the first half of 2019.

 With an 86-year old history of healthcare based on naturopathic principles, Blackmores is based on a variety of natural therapies and techniques.
 There are strong similarities between naturopathy and traditional medicine practiced throughout Asia with the principles of “prevention rather than cure”, which has certainly helped Blackmores appeal to the Southeast Asian consumer base.

-In Vietnam, foreign brands tend to be positioned in the premium segment to attract mid-high end consumers, while local brands generally concentrate on the mass market.
+In Vietnam, foreign brands tend to be positioned in the premium segment5 to attract mid-high end consumers, while local brands generally concentrate on the mass market.
 In addition, foreign players are also more active in non-herbal/traditional dietary supplements, while local players are more prominent in herbal/traditional/curing products.
 Imported products account for 40% of the market share- which is a good sign that locals are open to foreign brands.

 Now that we’ve seen several successful products in the market, let’s find out how you can also leverage on the growing economy of Southeast Asia to sell your health supplement products.

 Research from GlobalWebIndex15 shows that Southeast Asian countries have some of the highest levels of eCommerce adoption in the world, with Indonesian internet users reporting the highest rates of active online shopping of any nation in the company’s 46-country survey.